 - What is endosymbiosis?

-- What may have been the first organelles to form?
+- What may have been the first internal symbiotic relationship?
+Explain this relationship.

-2. Identify one piece of evidence for endosymbiotic theory.
+- Identify two pieces of evidence for endosymbiotic theory.
 Explain how this evidence supports the theory.